ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A complete test harness can be - potentially - set up just by creating a
-telescope wrapper instance and initialising it with subsystems wrappers
+telescope wrapper instance and initialising it with subsystem wrappers
 (properly initialised with configuration classes and input).
 Since this
 can be a quite complex and error prone procedure,
 a default initialisation procedure is encoded in a builder class, which: